A Comforting Pumpkin Soup

 • 1 teaspoon ground cinnamon

-• 1 litre (4 cups) vegetable or chicken stock
+• 1 litre (4 cups) chicken stock, or vegetable stock

 • fresh parsley, finely chopped